arabindo/arabindo.github.io/_projects/1_project.md

 ---
 layout: post
-title: Animation with GNUPLOT
+title: Phynest | A bengali science blog
-description: An Introduction to visulaization of Physical system
+description: An initiative to promote science discussion in the local language(Bengali).
 ---

-The idea was to introduce people to how to plot simple time-varying graphs.
-I took the advantage of GNUPlot, which is simple yet powerful.
-So, here is the [web page](https://arabindo.github.io/animation){:target="_blank"} of the tutorial.
+An initiative to promote and discuss science in the mother tongue(Bengali).
+Now I'm trying to engage more and more enthusiastic people in this project for the quality content.
+Although I started this project, I will be happier, if it becomes a community project.

+Link of the blog - [phynest.in](https://www.phynest.in){:target="_blank"}